 There are two types of photoreceptive cells that make up the retina.
 These are called rods and cones.
 Rods are responsible for low light vision and are not sensitive to color.
 Cones are responsible for color vision and have a high spatial acuity.
 A small area at the center of the retina called the fovea contains cones packed in sufficient density to see high resolution information.
 This represents only about the central 2 degrees of our field of view.
 The fovea is less than 1% of our retina but takes up over 50% of the visual cortex in the brain.

 Of course, we perceive far more at any moment than this small fraction of high resolution information.
-This is because the brain constructs a complete picture in real-time from a stream of visual information from the eyes.
+This is because the brain constructs a complete picture in real-time from a stream of visual information.

 The Whole is Greater than the Sum of its Parts